The Healthy Places Index (HPI)

 The HPI is evidence-based, peer-reviewed, and supports efforts to prioritize equitable community investments, develop critical programs and policies across the state, and much more.

-Updated in spring of 2022, the HPI map boasts robust features, allowing users to: view and compare HPI scores and community conditions across multiple geographies; prepare detailed reports with score dashboards, map snapshots, and policy actions; pool HPI data into custom geographies; and more.
+Visit the HPIThe HPI map offers robust features, allowing users to view and compare HPI scores and community conditions across multiple geographies; prepare detailed reports with score dashboards, map snapshots, and policy actions; pool HPI data into custom geographies; and more.
 The tool is highly interactive and customizable, and even includes policy solutions to help turn information into action.
+Learn more in this webinar recording from the HPI 3.0 launch:

 HPI’s Race and Place Framing